 The vaccination column does not take into account vaccine type/brand.
 There are additional vaccines beyond the three authorized in the US being used throughout the world, which in studies have shown differing efficacy rate.

 Community Transmission by Country

 In the figure above you can see how the level of community transmission (as measured by new cases in the past 14 days per 100,000 people) in different countries compares with community spread in the United States as a whole (the red line).
-Because local COVID-19 impact is wildly variable across the United States, for additional comparison, there is a line to indicate community spread in the state with the lowest community spread (Vermont), 10th highest community spread (South carolina), and the highest community spread (Louisiana).
+Because local COVID-19 impact is wildly variable across the United States, for additional comparison, there is a line to indicate community spread in the state with the lowest community spread (Connecticut), 5th highest community spread (North Dakota), and the highest community spread (Alaska).

 Health Risk Indices by Region